shreymodh1024/Java-Programs/learning/basics/theory/important_notes.md

            ##### Method overloading
            to declare multiple methods with same name but different parameters in same class
            ##### Method overriding:
            In this, subclass has the same  method as declared in the parent class.

+         #### Interfaces
+       - It is a blueprint of a class.
+It has static constants and abstract methods.
+       - By default methods are abstract here.
+       - all variables and methods inside an interface are by default final and static.